 For me, at least, the extra charging time is a sacrifice I’m willing to make to free up a non-trivial amount of weight and space in my bag.
 Most of my travels these days are with just a carry-on backpack, and my shoulders and bank balance appreciate every pound I can shave off its weight.

-Well-made, and coupled with the standard 18-month Anker warranty, the Atom PD2 has already reserved its place on my next trip.
+Well-made, and coupled with the standard 18-month Anker warranty, the Atom PD2 now has a permanent space in my daypack.
 Recommended.Buy on Amazon